cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 10       Czech Republic <tibble [126 × 3]> <S3: lm>
 # ... with 59 more rows
 ```

+Try to understand it:
+- I'm looping through each dataset and calculating a linear model
+- The output will be a list, so we save it with a name `lm_model`

 Loops, apply family and purrr package.
 ========================================================